MakotoE/guess-the-eval/README.md

 Planned features:

 - Blitz mode: Questions are timed, and you input either evals or best moves
-- Change selection rules to require 4 or more pieces; make sure rapid and blitz games are included
 - Add mate evaluation